nimbly/Resolve/README.md

 ## Requirements

+* PHP >= 7.2

+## Container support

-Resolve needs a PSR-11 compliant container instance and does not come bundled with one.
+Resolve can optionally be passed a PSR-11 container instance.

 You can try one of these: